 To burnish your reputation within the class in a positive way, I recommend answering questions, in class and on Piazza, without condescension or outside-the-syllabus material.
 You can help lots of people by writing high-quality, well-tested hints or answers to questions about the material.

 Answering a question posed by another student is also very helpful.
 The questioner thereby hears the answer phrased differently from the way I might phrase it.
-That difference is valuable because the questioner was left confused by my original phrasing, so hearing different phrasing is a better bet to help them.
+That difference is valuable because the questioner was left confused by my original phrasing, so hearing different phrasing is likely to help them.
+Everybody wins.

 People who enjoy learning about computer science will feel rewarded by taking more comp sci courses at Stuy or participating in the comp sci community outside classes.
 The other classes and activities are led by people whose great teaching inspired me to want to join them.
 Both activities will give you the company of independent learners who are nice people, and who share your interests.
 Learning in the company of good students is why you went to Stuy, whether you knew that in advance or not.

-If you (or your parents/ caregivers) have roots in a culture with a different gift-giving tradition, please help everyone involved understand my respect and disinclination to give offence, while remaining consistent.
+If you (or your parents/ caregivers) have roots in a culture with a different gift-giving tradition, please help everyone involved understand my respect and disinclination to give offense, while remaining consistent.

 O. Henry's gem-like 1905 short story, "Gift of the Magi" will enliven your life much longer than most parts of this course.

-And if O. Henry's vision of the power and beauty of gifts leaves you emotionally drained, spend some quality time with NYC Charter §2604(b)(5).
+And if O. Henry's vision of the power and beauty of gifts leaves you emotionally drained, switch to NYC Charter §2604(b)(5).
 That'll straighten you right out.